Akinori-F-Ebihara/LLR_saturation_problem/README.md

 | Batch size | 100 | 83 | 31 | 25 |

 ## Hyperparameter Search Space
-The table below summarizes the hyperparameter search space that is used in the early classification experiments on real datasets (SiW, UCF101, and HMDB51).
+The table below summarizes the hyperparameter search space used in the early classification experiments on real datasets (SiW, UCF101, and HMDB51).
 Note that the number of Transformer blocks, head size, number of attention heads, Feedforward dim., and MLP units are Transformer-specific parameters.

 | Parameter | Search space    |
 | :---:   | :---: |